certara/pyDarwin/docs/Options.rst

 .. _MOGA_options_desc:

-* :opt_name:`MOGA` -- *JSON*: Options specific to MOGA.
+* :opt_name:`MOGA` -- *JSON*: Options specific to MOGA and MOGA3.
 Ignored for all other algorithms.

 .. _objectives_options_desc:

     * | :opt_name:`objectives` -- *positive int*: Number of objectives.
-Can be either 2 or 3.

-      * If set to 2, NSGA-II is used with predetermined objectives OFV and Number of Estimated Parameters (NEP).
-Postprocessing is ignored.
-      * If set to 3, NSGA-III is used, objectives must be provided by :ref:`postprocessing <postprocess_options_desc>` (either R or Python).
+Objectives must be provided by :ref:`postprocessing <postprocess_options_desc>` (either R or Python).
+      | Applicable only for MOGA3.
+For MOGA this option is ignored, 2 objectives are used.

-      | *Default*: 2
+      | *Default*: 3

 .. _constraints_options_desc:

-    * | :opt_name:`constraints` -- *positive int*: Number of constraints, 0 to 3.
+    * | :opt_name:`constraints` -- *positive int*: Number of constraints.
 See https://pymoo.org/constraints/index.html
       | Constraints must be provided by :ref:`postprocessing <postprocess_options_desc>` (either R or Python).
-      | Ignored for NSGA-II.
+      | Applicable only for MOGA3, ignored for MOGA.
       | *Default*: 0

 .. note::
-   For NSGA-III the postprocessing script must return 2 lists: the first list contains objectives, the second -- constraints.
+   For MOGA3 the postprocessing script must return 2 lists: the first list contains objectives, the second -- constraints.
 If there are no constraints, the second list must be empty.

+.. _objective_names_options_desc:

+    * | :opt_name:`names` -- *list of strings*: List of names of the objectives.
+Must be the size of :ref:`objectives<objectives_options_desc>`.
+If empty or of a different size, generic names will be used.
+      | The names are used only in results.csv.
+      | Applicable only for MOGA3, ignored for MOGA.
+      | *Default*: 3

 .. _partitions_options_desc:

-    * | :opt_name:`partitions` -- *positive int*: number of partitions.
+    * | :opt_name:`partitions` -- *positive int*: Number of partitions.
 See https://pymoo.org/misc/reference_directions.html
-      | Ignored for NSGA-II.
+      | Applicable only for MOGA3, ignored for MOGA.
       | *Default*: 12

 .. _crossover_options_desc:

     * | :opt_name:`crossover` -- *string*: Crossover algorithm for MOGA.
 When set to single, SinglePointCrossover is used.
-Otherwise TwoPointCrossover.
+Otherwise, TwoPointCrossover.
 See https://pymoo.org/operators/crossover.html#Point-Crossover
       | *Default*: ``"single"``

 .. _PSO_options_desc: